Federal Direct Loans

 These aggregate limits include both Direct Subsidized and Unsubsidized Loans and any subsidized and unsubsidized Federal Stafford Loans received through the Federal Family Education Loan (FFEL) Program.

-With a Direct PLUS Loan, a graduate/professional student or the parent of a dependent student can borrow up to the cost of the student's attendance minus other financial aid the student receives.
+With a Direct PLUS Loan, the parent of a dependent student can borrow up to the cost of the student's attendance minus other financial aid the student receives.

 Graduating/Leaving JWU & Required Exit Counseling